-Cell Phones: Please be courteous and respectful of others.
+Cell Phones: NONE.
+Please be courteous and respectful of others.
 Silent mode during lecture and discussion.
 Not allowed in sight or within hearing during exams, subject to confiscation.
 NO phone conversations in lecture hall or in discussion class - before class, during class, after class - AT ANY TIME!
-NO texting - before class, during class, after class - AT ANY TIME!
+NO texting - before class, during class, after class, after class, after class - AT ANY TIME!
 If you must talk or text, take it outside!!!